m-roll/hj/README.md

 * (Later) Room IDs - one instance of the server handling many seperate queues (DONE - needs UI)
 * Gaps in Spotify client.
 Beta functionality for song playback is missing :( (DONE)

+# DEPLOYING TO PRODUCTION

+ * Production secrets need to be set a runtime.
+Use releases instead of prod.config.exs.
+See "using releases" to set configuration at runtime.
+   * Rename `config/prod.secret.exs` to `config/releases.exs`
+   * Change use `Mix.Config` inside the new `config/releases.exs` file to `import Config`
+   * Change `config/prod.exs` to no longer call `import_config "prod.secret.exs"` at the bottom
+ * Releasing
+   * `MIX_ENV=prod mix release`
+ * Releasing in Docker container
+   * TODO add dockerfile to source control
+   * This will handle installing all dependencies and allow you to run at `bin/my_app start`
+   * Everyone working on this _needs to run docker locally_.
+Erlang has some issues with compatibility since it is ancient, so everyone needs to be testing/deploying releases on the same OS.